jodiqiao/jodiqiao/README.md

 DM me about data science 🐙

-This week I'm translating design to a frontend skin in bootstrapstudio.
+Very little contributions recently, trying to write a report...